-Flying a tailwheel demands a pilot to master the proper stick and rudder technique that is required when landing a tailwheel airplane.
-Even if you don't have intentions to fly a tailwheel airplane primarily, tricycle gear pilots will see their landings improve drastically by learning to fly a tailwheel.
+Flying a tailwheel airplane demands a pilot master the proper stick and rudder techniques required for landing.
+Even if you don't have intentions to fly a tailwheel airplane primarily, tricycle gear pilots can see their landings improve drastically by learning to fly a tailwheel.
 Set out to improve your flying skills, regardless of your airplane's gear configuration, and come get a tailwheel endorsement!

 The average time for one to get to proficiency is 8-12 hours.
-If you are competent in all required maneuvers early, we will refund a portion of the course fee, or you can use some of that remaining time for some introduction to aerobatic flying (a great deal!).
-There is no guarantee you will get an endorsement by 10 hours, sometimes it takes a little longer and that's OK.
+If you are competent in all required maneuvers early, we will refund a portion of the course fee, or you can use some, or all, of the remaining time for some introduction to aerobatic flying (a great deal!).
+There is no guarantee you will get an endorsement by 10 hours, sometimes it takes a little longer, and that's OK.
 Proficiency is required per the FARs.
 Training past 10 flight hours is billed on hourly basis.
-We also offer hourly tailwheel training at $285 per hour flight plus $75 per hour for ground.
+We also offer hourly tailwheel training at $310 per hour flight plus $80 per hour for ground.

 Our highly experienced instructor pilots are here to teach you to be a competent and skilled tailwheel pilot and have a good time doing it.
 Compare us with the competition and you won't be disappointed.
-Our instruction is hard to beat and is reasonably priced.
+Our instruction is top notch and reasonably priced.
+Central Oregon flying is year round and hard to beat in the Pacific Northwest.

 6 hours ground & 10 hours flight